 Already facing significant challenges and disruption due to the shift to remote and hybrid working, HR executives are preparing for another demanding year of having to do more without increases in staffing or budget.
-Accordingly, it will be critical to solidify and increase the resiliency of the HR service delivery model.
+Accordingly, as a key HR priority, it will be critical to solidify and increase the resiliency of the HR service delivery model.
 This will require innovations in service delivery, as well as new workforce policies that can balance business needs with evolving employee expectations.

 Overall, HR expects slight declines in budget and head counts, with workloads projected to jump by over 9% – creating significant productivity and efficiency gaps.
 A substantial increase in technology spending demonstrates a growing reliance on technology to increase HR productivity, efficiency and effectiveness.

 The rate at which HR organizations are adopting core human capital management (HCM) digital platform technology remains steady, especially cloud-based systems.
 Business process management/workflow tools are also now well established.
 Robotic process automation (RPA) continues to make inroads within HR, although with mostly small-scale implementations.

 For a majority of respondents, these core HCM technologies are meeting or exceeding expectations.
 The learning curve for RPA remains steep, however, with 47% of organizations falling short of realizing their business objectives for this technology.

 Data-related technology adoption is widespread.
 Among study participants, 71% have implemented data visualization tools, and 63% have implemented data management tools.
 In both cases, the implementation experience has been mostly successful.
 Deployment of emerging technologies, such as chatbots/virtual assistants, is slower compared to other technologies.
 A slight majority of respondents believe these tools are meeting or exceeding expectations, but the realization of business objectives remains mixed.